hkamran80/articles/README.md

-# Articles
+# Posts

-This is the home of all my articles and notes.
+This is the home of my posts.
 Any updates to this repository automatically update my [website](https://hkamran.com) through the [workflow](.github/workflows/revalidate.yml).

 ## Structure

-The [index file](./index.json) is where all metadata about the articles and notes are stored, including title, subtitle, description, publish date, and more.
+The [index file](./index.json) is where metadata for the posts is stored.
 The Markdown sources are in the `posts` folder.

 ## Contributions